papaemmelab/MDS-TP53-state/README.md

 - [MDS-TP53-state.ipynb](./MDS-TP53-state.ipynb): the jupyter notebook with R code to reproduce results and figures.

-- [MDS-TP53-state.html](./MDS-TP53-state.html): an html version of the notebook that you can open in any web browser to have a look at results and figures.
+- [MDS-TP53-state.html](./MDS-TP53-state.html): an html version of the notebook that you can open in any web browser to look at codes, results and figures.

 ## Working with this repository